smart-leds-rs/ws2812-spi-rs/README.md

   without full optimizations can throw off your timing.
 Always use either `--release` flag with your `cargo <command>`, or alternatively set `[profile.dev] opt-level = "3"` To ensure timing matches what your programmed.
 A dead giveaway of this is when all pixels go full brightness for every color.

+- Does it mostly work, but sometimes some of the LEDs get randomly colored?

+  If your MCU does something else, besides driving the LEDs, at the same time (for example communicate via wifi) make sure you have allocated large enough DMA buffer for your SPI interface, since any CPU interrupts can mess up the signal timing and DMA fixes that.

 When opening an issue about wrong/strange data, it would help if you include your code (of course) and a capture of MOSI & SCK from an oscilloscope/a logic analyzer.